sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 [ACCORDION-BEGIN [Step 12: ](Use the Vora Tools)]

-Vora Tools is the front end to Vora, where you can execute SQL statements.
+Vora Tools is the front end to SAP Vora, where you can execute SQL statements.
 You will create a small table and run queries on it.

 Make sure you are logged as a `vora` user, or switch to it with `su vora`.